-6. Scheduled Care Service - Continue to develop our scheduled care service in partnership to support outpatient services and facilitate effective discharge and transfer to improve patient flow, and deliver a better experience for patients.
+Scheduled Care Service - We continue to develop our scheduled care service in partnership, supporting outpatient services and effective discharge and transfer to improve patient flow, and deliver a better experience for patients.

 Background - Transformation in health and social care delivery across Scotland aims to reform Scheduled Care by supporting patients to attend the most appropriate centre of care or return home from care centres.
-The Service is crucial to achieving improved patient flow and experience.
-During 2017/18, tests of change across a broad range of change ideas have provided clear direction in how we respond to requests on the day of travel for urgent admissions to acute hospital sites and urgent transfers between acute hospital sites.
-Some patients may require a quick response to get to definitive care without necessarily requiring any clinical intervention en-route; therefore a proportion of these requests could safely be undertaken by the Scheduled Care Service.
+The Service plays a fundamental role to achieving improved patient flow and experience.
+During 2017/18, a wide range of tests of change have provided clear direction in how we respond to requests on the day of travel for urgent admissions to acute hospital sites and urgent transfers between acute hospital sites.
+Some patients may require a quick response to get to definitive care without necessarily requiring any clinical intervention en route.
+Therefore, a proportion of these requests could safely be undertaken by the Scheduled Care Service.